christopher-besch/homepage/src/articles/16_open_source/open_source.md

 That's all about the principles.
 And the principle is to publish as a default and, maybe, keep things private if there are really good reasons not to.

-The arrival of software changed things.
-Open-Source is the response to that change.

-While I've structured this article to only come to the conclusion that Open-Source is amazing, it's been more the other way around.

 - easy to change (i.e. satellite)
 - easy to do yourself
 - look **and** touch
 - security -> ongoing support
 - final product inherently opaque
 -

-Furthermore, the final software product is inherently opaque.
-You cannot easily look into a binary and figure out what it does or change it.
-There's an entire science dedicated to trying anyways, reverse engineering.

 https://netzpolitik.org/2024/open-source-bundestag-staerkt-sovereign-tech-fund/